 POSITIVE SUPPORTS GOAL FOUR: By June 30, 2020, the number of students receiving special education services who experience an emergency use of restrictive procedures at school will decrease by 318 students or decrease to 1.98% of the total number of students receiving special education services.
+[Revised in February 2017]

-By June 30, 2016, the number of students experiencing emergency use of restrictive procedures will be reduced by 105.
+• By June 30, 2016, the number of students experiencing emergency use of restrictive procedures will be reduced by 105.